Electronic Signature for Accounting Firms

 Conclusion

-Electronic signature has become a strategic tool for accounting firms: productivity, traceability, compliance.
-Firms that have adopted it process 30 to 50% more files with the same staffing.
+Electronic signature has become a strategic tool for accounting firms: productivity, audit trail, compliance.
+Firms that have adopted it process 30 to 50% more files with the same staff.

 Try Certyneo to send, sign and track your documents online simply, quickly and securely.